Isabelle-Moura/mentor-class/README.md

-## Quick Note:
-### 👉 Before we start our documentation, I would like to say somthing.
+### 👉 Before we start our documentation, I would like to say something.
 I want to dedicate this whole project to:
   - God, Jesus and Saint Mother;
   - To my beautiful and wonderful family: mom, Nana, Jéssica, Grandpa and Grandma, I love you guys so badly!;
   - And, last but not least, to my incredible teachers: Prof. Lucas Perdigão, Profa.
 Letícia Porto Soares and Monitor Pedro Souza;